 Sites offered for development—Sites offered for development include sites that are publicly owned or publicly controlled and marketed by the applicant.
 Golden LEAF will prioritize applicants that do not have other publicly owned or controlled sites in the county in which the applicant is located.

 Site specific zoning—Information showing the site is zoned suitable for industrial development.
-May include information showing that the site is zoned for industrial development or that there is no zoning in the community.
+This information may include showing that the site is zoned for industrial development or that there is no zoning in the community.

-Title opinion—An opinion of title given to Golden LEAF’s grantee or another eligible entity with which the grantee is collaborating, regarding title to the property.
+Title opinion—An opinion of title given to the applicant or another eligible entity with which the applicant is collaborating, regarding title to the property.
 Read MoreThe title opinion must be completed by an attorney licensed in North Carolina, experienced in searching titles, and approved by at least one major title insurance company.
 The opinion should include copies of all instruments and documentation used to develop the title opinion, e.g., deeds, estate files, etc.

 How much funding is available?

 The Golden LEAF Board of Directors has budgeted $10 million for the SITE Program for fiscal year 2022.
-The Golden LEAF Board of Directors will award up to $5 million in the first round of funding and expects to award the remaining funds in the second round.
+The Golden LEAF Board of Directors awarded nearly $5 million in the first round of funding and expects to award the remaining funds in the second round.

 Will there be another opportunity to apply for funding in the SITE Program?

-Golden LEAF will offer two rounds of funding in the SITE Program this fiscal year.
-The first round has an application deadline of noon, October 14, 2021.
-The application deadline for the second round has not been set, but is expected to be in early 2022.
+Golden LEAF will offer two rounds of funding in the SITE Program each fiscal year.
+The current round is the second round for FY2022 and has an application deadline of noon, March 10, 2022 for consideration at the June 2022 meeting of the Golden LEAF Board of Directors.
 Golden LEAF intends the SITE Program to be an ongoing program, with two application cycles each fiscal year.
 As with any Golden LEAF program, we will evaluate potential changes with each cycle.

-No. The application will be deferred and reconsidered in the second round (anticipated in early 2022).
-Golden LEAF will contact the applicant if any additional information is needed prior to reconsideration.
-If an application is not funded in the second round, the applicant will have to reapply for the project to be considered in subsequent rounds.
+Golden LEAF deferred several applications submitted in the first round and will contact those applicants if any additional information is needed prior to reconsideration.
+If an application is not funded in the current round, which is the second round for FY2022, the applicant will have to reapply for the project to be considered in subsequent rounds.

 Yes, Golden LEAF expects that projects will progress from one phase to the next, though funding for one does not imply a commitment to provide funding for another.